eternalscholar/ArcGIS-API-for-JS-Tutorial/Tutorial1_2D.md

 **Step 5.
-Add the following single line of code immediately after the 3 lines of code shown below.**
+Add the following single line of code immediately after the 3 lines of code shown below (lines 28-30.
+This may vary if you have extra blank lines).**

 ```javascript
 map.add(featureLayer);